carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 One reason could be that the storage is being cached by the operating system, leading to suboptimal performance.
 This is because the data is not being used frequently enough to reap the benefits of the cache.
 The data written to the target file is no longer needed, so there's no reason to keep it in the cache.
+Once the data is written to the target file, it's no longer needed in the cache.
-The same goes for the volumes, where only the final decrypted volume is accessed multiple times.
+The same applies to volumes, where only the final decrypted volume is accessed multiple times.
 For SATA drives and the like, the speeds are so low that the cache is not a bottleneck, but for high-speed NVMe drives, the cache can be a bottleneck.

 To alleviate this, we could use direct storage access (`O_DIRECT` on NIX systems and `FILE_FLAG_NO_BUFFERING` on Windows systems), bypassing the operating system cache.